26 Metaprogramming

 #> [1] 11

-eval() takes the frozen expression and evaluates it in the current environment, where x is 10.
-The result is 11.
-This is the fundamental cycle: capture code, possibly modify it, then evaluate it somewhere.
+eval() takes the frozen expression and evaluates it in the current environment, where x is 10, so the result is 11.
+The cycle is always the same: capture code, possibly modify it, then evaluate it somewhere.
+But why would you want to?

 In Section 1.2, Church’s lambda calculus treated functions as data that could be passed around and applied.
-R takes that further: not just functions, but all code is data.
-An expression is a value, just like a number or a string.
-You can assign it, put it in a list, pass it to a function.
+R extends that principle to all code, not only functions.
+An expression is a value, exactly like a number or a string; you can assign it, put it in a list, pass it to a function, transform it, then run the transformed version.
 In Section 7.5, you saw that + is a function and 2 + 3 is a function call.
-Here you see the next step: that function call is also a data structure you can capture and manipulate.
+That function call is also a data structure you can capture and manipulate before it ever executes.

 R inherited this idea from Lisp, where (quote (+ 1 2)) returns the list (+ 1 2) instead of computing 3.
-A language where code has the same structure as its data is called homoiconic: Lisp code is lists, Lisp data is lists; R code is call objects (trees), and R data includes call objects.
-Most languages (Python, Java, C++) are not homoiconic; their code is text, not data, and metaprogramming requires parsing strings, which is fragile.
-R gets it for free.
-The deeper connection is to Godel numbering: encoding programs as data so that a system can reason about its own code. quote() in R is exactly this: turning a program into a data structure that can be inspected, transformed, and evaluated.
+A language whose code has the same structure as its data is called homoiconic: Lisp code is lists, Lisp data is lists; R code is call objects (trees), and R data includes call objects.
+Python, Java, and C++ are not homoiconic — their code is text, and metaprogramming means parsing strings, which is fragile.
+R’s homoiconicity means it gets this for free.

 26.2 Abstract syntax trees